 Try this ombre hair with your natural black hair with burgundy if you want a taste of this sweet rich color.

 Rich and luscious dark burgundy hair suits any skin color, warm or cold, so the only thing you need to rock this bold dashing color is confidence!

 Subtle burgundy red wine highlights and flirty big waves on brunette hair would create the dimension needed to complete one of the most gorgeous hairstyles here.

 Who would’ve thought that a metallic mauve and a rich mahogany base would blend smoothly and amazingly?

 No matter what your skin tone is, this super pretty burgundy hair dye would surely look perfect on you!

 Here’s a black and burgundy dip dye hair trend that adds a soft yet edgy upgrade to a mid-length cut.
-The balayage creates a seamless blend of shades.
+The balayage creates a seamless blend of shades of burgundy.
 For the burgundy hue to pop even brighter, waves on ends do wonders, for sure.
 Try this burgundy hairstyle to bring out instant gloss to dark tresses.

 This black and burgundy hair dye is a low-maintenance color to a more purple tone.
 It was created by hairstylist Haley Krumm of Vancouver, BC.